StatisKit/StatisKit/doc/user/install.rst

 .. note::

+    We recommend to:

-    We recommend to follow the instructions given for silent installation and to pay attention to the :code:`PATH` environment variable.
+    * follow the instructions given for silent installation and to pay attention to the :code:`PATH` environment variable.
+    * install **Miniconda** if you are only interested by **Statiskit**.

 .. warning::